coolmagnet/Debootstrap/README.md

 # INSTALLING DEBIAN -- THE ARCH LINUX WAY (VIA DEBOOTSTRAP)
 Instructions how to install Debian using debootstrap (LUKS)<br><br>
-<b>Disclaimer:  This technical advice is provided without warranty of any kind.
+<b>Disclaimer:  This technical guide is provided without warranty of any kind.
 The user assumes all responsibility and risk for its use.
-The provider shall not be liable for any damages arising from the use of this advice.</b><br>
+The provider shall not be liable for any damages arising from the use of this guide.</b><br>
 <br>
 Installing Debian via debootstrap gives you better control over Disk partitoning, package installation, and system configuration.<br>
 Original work by:  https://gist.github.com/varqox/42e213b6b2dde2b636ef<br>